18th Army (Soviet Union)

 The Army reverted to its previous designation for the clearing of right-bank Ukraine, Hungary, Poland and Czechoslovakia.
 For much of this period the 24th Rifle Division served with 18th Army, and the Division was still serving with the Army in May 1945, along with the 17th Rifle Corps (8th and 138th Rifle Divisions) and a Fortified Region.

 After World War II, the 18th Army was transformed into a Mountain Army in the territory of the Carpathian Military District and Northern Bukovina.
+The 1st Guards Mechanized Division came under the army's control while in Iran from September 1945 to June 1946.
 This army was disbanded in May 1946.
 Some of its elements, along with parts of the 52nd Army were used to form the 8th Mechanised Army.